yanniSkawronski/food-atlas-test-renovate/API.md

 - `400` (Bad Request) - The request body is invalid
 - `409` (Conflict) - There is already a recipe with the name given

-### Get all recipe names
+### Get recipes

 ```
 GET /recipes
 ```

-Get the list of names of all recipes.
+Get a list of recipes.

 #### Request

 The request can contain the following query parameters:

-- `continent` : filter the recipes by continent
+- `max_time` : get only the recipes ready in under a certain time
-- `country` : filter the recipes by country
+- `labels` : filter the recipes by labels
-- `max_time_prep` : filter the recipe

 #### Response